we invest in

 Watertown, Massachusetts

-Informed and engaged residents are the central ingredients of a successful community.
-The Sasaki Foundation invests in ideas and strategies that engage community members in the design process — and contribute meaningfully to its outcomes.
-To that end, we work with civic leaders, educators, economists, and technologists to connect design and community-driven action.
+Informed and engaged residents are central ingredients of a successful community.
+That’s why we host public programs that amplify a diversity of voices and address socially relevant topics as we work toward systemic change.
+We engage civic leaders, educators, economists, and technologists to connect design and community-driven action.

 Featured Project